wp-plugins/sp-client-document-manager/readme.txt

 * Fixed Vendor Emails
 * Added WP Editor to email section
 * Add a custom vendor email to email section

+= 2.2.4 =

+* Major release - Document manager is now responsive in premium mode
+* Community version also has responsive modals
+* Huge code rewrites so if you are going to update premium please update all your smarty plugins or you will recieve errors